devichs/devichs.github.io/Readme.md

   Add ons.

-  Disqus
-  AddThis
-  Creative commons license
+  Disqus, AddThis,  Creative commons license

   The site was put together with Visual Studio by creating an empty ASP.NET page and stripping all unecessary components.